nucleoside analogue. ATC Code:

 cytogenetic assay and the mouse lymphoma assay.
 Lamivudine was not genotoxic in vivo

-at doses that gave plasma concentrations around 40 to 50 times higher than the anticipated clinical plasma levels.
+at doses that gave plasma concentrations around 40-50 times higher than the anticipated clinical plasma levels.
 As the in vitro

 mutagenic activity of lamivudine could not be confirmed in in vivo

-tests, it is concluded that 3TC should not represent a genotoxic hazard to patients undergoing treatment.
+tests, it is concluded that lamivudine should not represent a genotoxic hazard to patients undergoing treatment.

-The results of long term oral carcinogenicity studies with lamivudine in rats and mice did not show any carcinogenic potential.
+The results of long-term carcinogenicity studies in rats and mice did not show any carcinogenic potential relevant for humans.